- Download our Moving to Australia Guide (PDF)

 What is the weather like in Australia?

-In such a vast geographical area there are significant fluctuations in temperatures between one part of the country and the next.
+The weather in Australia varies.
+In such a vast geographical area there are significant fluctuations in temperatures between different parts of the country.
 Generally speaking though, the northern parts of the country are warm to hot most of the year.
-The coastal areas around Sydney experience mild winters and are warm to hot in the summer months.
+The coastal areas around Sydney experience mild winters and are hot in the summer months.

-The general level of safety in Australia is high and expats who exercise the general precautions they would in any other developed country should be fine.
-The usual security measures are recommended for homes such as good locks and alarms, and alarms are recommended for cars.
-Poorer areas of cities are usually the areas with the highest crime rates.
+The general level of safety in Australia is high and expats should merely exercise the same precautions as in any other developed country.
+The usual security measures, such as good home and car alarms, are recommended.
+Higher crime rates are usually more common in poorer areas of cities.

-Where do I get an Australian driving licence?
+Do I need to get an Australian driving licence?

-Australian driving licences are administered at a state/territory level with varying regulations for each.
-Expats will normally need to get a state licence within three months of taking up residence in the state and can use their foreign licence in the interim.
-Australians drive on the left-hand side of the road.
+Australian driving licences are administered by each state/territory and regulations vary.
+Expats will normally need to get a state licence within three months of taking up residence in the state and can use their foreign licence in the meantime.
+Note that Australians drive on the left-hand side of the road.

 What is the standard of healthcare in Australia?

 The standard of healthcare in Australia is excellent.
 The healthcare system is a hybrid of both public and private service provision.
-Expats from certain countries are entitled to subsidised public healthcare as their countries have engaged in reciprocal healthcare agreements with Australia.
+Expats are entitled to subsidised public healthcare if their home countries have reciprocal healthcare agreements with Australia.

 Which city in Australia is best for expats?